 - Will my tool connect to the raw data so that I can perform data discovery or high-res exploration?
 Will I be able to change the data in its original location, or would this need to be done in a secondary environment (e.g. cases where you do not have permissions to alter production data)?

 3. How will you connect the data?

-If you’re working with many different data sources and tables, you’ll need to model the data in a way that enables dashboard users to quickly receive answers to ad-hoc queries by connecting related fields in different tables.
-The relationship between the various entities in your data model will determine the types of queries your future analysis will be able to answer, as well as the efficiency in which it does so.
+If you’re working with many different data sources and tables, you’ll need to model the data in a way that enables dashboard users to quickly receive answers to ad hoc queries by connecting related fields in different tables.
+The relationship between the various entities in your data model will determine the types of queries your future analysis will be able to answer, as well as the efficiency with which it does so.

 Start by asking:

 - What relationship will occur once these fields are connected?
 You’ll want to avoid many-to-many relationships.